microsoftarchive/BatchAI/documentation/using-azure-cli-20.md

 [Azure/azure-storage-fuse](https://github.com/Azure/azure-storage-fuse) github page.

 Note, if you are mounting several NFSes into a cluster, all of them must be in the same vnet subnet.

+Instead of providing storage account key via environment variables or in the config file, you may prefer to share it with Batch AI using KeyVault as described in `Using KeyVault for Storing Secrets` section.

 #### Mounting Unmanaged Filesystems
 BatchAI allows you to mount your own NFS, cifs or GlusterFS clusters using configuration file.
 It's recommended to create